 Elementary School Challenge

-To see a list of schools registered for the Fall Challenge, click here.
+To see a list of schools registered for the Spring Challenge, click here.

 How does the Challenge work?
 It’s simple!
 Students who are active for at least 60 minutes a day, 15 days a month, and record their activity on the Healthy Futures Activity Log are awarded fun incentives when their school representative submits the information to Healthy Futures via the online app.